 - Second degree: A more serious burn that causes blisters and the skin to be slightly thick

 - Third degree: Prolonged exposure to dry or wet heat causes the skin to become leathery and waxen with damage to the dermis and surrounding nerves

 - Fourth degree: Not only reaches the third-degree stage but burns longer and damages tendons, muscle, and bone causing charring and loss of function

 Those who have third and fourth-degree burns may not experience pain because the nerve tissue is damaged but should still contact a Fort Lauderdale burn injury lawyer.
 Anyone who suffers burns over 25 percent of their body or more than five percent on their hands and face have been catastrophically injured, under Florida law.

 The legal definition of negligence is not exercising care toward others that a reasonable person would do under similar circumstances, or not taking action that a reasonable person would take.
-Florida uses the comparative negligence standard, which reduces the number of damages that can be claimed by the percentage of assessed fault.
+Florida uses the modified comparative negligence standard, which reduces the number of damages that can be claimed by the percentage of assessed fault, up to 50%.
+If the claimant is found to be 51% or more at fault, they are prohibited from recovery entirely.
 The rationale of Florida lawmakers is that anyone who has some fault in an accident must bear some responsibility.
-Fort Lauderdale burn injury lawyers have seen individuals who are 70 percent at fault may only claim 30 percent of the damages.
+Fort Lauderdale burn injury lawyers have seen individuals who are 30 percent at fault may only claim 70 percent of the damages.

 Negligence has five elements that must be proven to have a viable case.
 These include: